What is tinea versicolor?

 How can doctors tell if I have tinea versicolor?

 Doctors can tell by looking at the patches.
-To know for sure, they may use a UV light to look at your skin.
+To know for sure, they may use an ultraviolet (UV) light to look at your skin.
 Tinea glows under UV light and other rashes don't.
 Doctors sometimes take small scrapings from your skin to look at under a microscope.

 How do doctors treat tinea versicolor?